 Figure 5 – Schematic comparison of the contexts for emissions to air in the elementary flow lists of ecoinvent and Federal LCA Commons, with sub-compartments based on the height/altitude of the emission source.

 A related issues concerns whether target-side contexts that do not overlap at all with the source-side context to be mapped should be considered among the acceptable proxies.
 A key question here is whether a non-overlapping sub-compartment can be considered a better approximation to the source context than the corresponding ‘unspecified’ context.
-This might, for example, be the case for air emission at ground level vs. at low elevation, whereas industrial, forest, or non-agricultural soil might not be considered preferable to over the ‘unspecified’ sub-compartments for mapping emissions to agricultural soil (on the source-side).
+This might, for example, be the case for air emission at ground level vs. at low elevation, whereas industrial, forest, or non-agricultural soil might not be considered preferable over the ‘unspecified’ sub-compartments for mapping emissions to agricultural soil (on the source-side).